 - 1.18 The climate emergency work has an allocated reserve fund of £200k which was approved in 2020.
-This was mainly to pump prime projects and to help with project development. £160k of this fund has been earmarked /committed to date.
+The fund was mainly intended to pump prime and help develop projects. £160k of this fund has been earmarked /committed to date.
 A breakdown of the funding allocation is provided in Annexe 3 - 1.19 In addition, there is a £100k ongoing budget that supports the delivery of the CNAP.
 The majority of this budget is allocated to staffing. - 1.20 Where possible other sources of funding have been explored to support the delivery of the CNAP.
-Annexe 3 also provides a summary of additional sources of funding that have been secured to deliver projects that directly contribute to Waverley's climate emergency commitments. - 1.21 Each project is assessed External funding opportunities are continually explored to maximise opportunities.
+Annexe 3 also provides a summary of additional sources of funding that have been secured to deliver projects that directly contribute to Waverley's climate emergency commitments. - 1.21 External funding opportunities are continually explored to maximise opportunities.
 The Public Sector Decarbonisation Scheme is the main government source of funding available at present.
 A sum of £63k has already been secured to decarbonise the Memorial Hall in Farnham.
 An additional funding bid to decarbonise Farnham Leisure Centre was submitted in November 2021 to the value of £2M.
-The outcome of this bid will be communicated early 2022.
+The outcome of this bid will be known early 2022.